Certificate of International and Intercultural Competence (CIIC)

 Would you like to find out what opportunities there are for intercultural involvement in Karlsruhe and the surrounding area?
 Are you interested in getting to know other CIIC participants?
 Would you like to participate in events on intercultural topics?

-The CIIC certifies all achievements earned during the course of study – provided they can be accredited as part of the modules.
+The CIIC certifies all achievements earned during the course of study – provided they can be accredited as part of the electives.
 This means that involvements, stays abroad or confirmations of participation can also be recognized retroactively.

 I cannot complete a stay abroad.
 Can I still obtain the CIIC?